einarwh/escher-workshop/README.md

 ### Exercise 6 : quartet

-You might feel at this point that we're progressing slowly, and that "Square Limit" must be miles off.
-We still haven't seen a single fish.
+You might feel at this point that you're progressing slowly, and that "Square Limit" must be miles off.
+You still haven't seen a single fish.
 Despair not!
-We have come further along than you might think.
-Indeed, we are ready to leave the low-level world of vectors completely behind!
-Instead, we'll concentrate on using our current simple picture combinators to create more powerful ones.
+You have come further along than you might think.
+Indeed, you are already ready to leave the low-level world of vectors completely behind!
+From now on, you'll concentrate on using the simple picture combinators you've written to create more powerful ones.

 Using `above` and `beside`, define a function `quartet` which takes four pictures `nw`, `ne`, `sw`and `se` as inputs and organizes them in a 2x2 grid.
 The names of the pictures hint at where in the grid they should be put.